Environmental Data Science

 Added reproducible split generation for both random-by-sample and holdout-by-location evaluation setups.

-Added a first FastAPI backend and React frontend so the scientific logic can also be accessed through manual calculator workflows.
+Added a FastAPI backend and React frontend so the scientific workflow can also be accessed through a usable web interface.

 Approach